Zaiwen/On_Demand_Entity_Resolution/README.md

 ## **Recent work on automatic rule mechanisms**
 This is a recent effort on automatic rule mechanisms.
-For more details, please refer to:[LLM-Enhanced Entity Matching Using Graph Differential Dependencies](https://anonymous.4open.science/r/LLM-Enhanced-Entity-Matching-Using-Graph-Differential-Dependencies-F03B)
+For more details, please refer to: [LLM-Enhanced Entity Matching Using Graph Differential Dependencies](https://anonymous.4open.science/r/LLM-Enhanced-Entity-Matching-Using-Graph-Differential-Dependencies-F03B)